How does the Parkinson’s spoon work?

 Involuntary movement, or unwanted tremor, is a common disease symptom of Parkinson’s disease and affects every patient’s daily living.

-These assistive feeding devices provide independence for people with Parkinson’s disease to regain independence and strengthen muscle control.
+These assistive feeding devices provide independence for people with Parkinson’s disease to regain independence and strengthen muscle control and have become known as the Parkinson’s spoon.

 Multiple companies now offer utensil weight sets that help people with tremors who are coping with Parkinson’s health condition.

-A battery-operated liftware utensil device for people with Parkinson’s disease was designed in 2014 as medication for Parkinson’s patients.
+A battery-operated liftware utensil device for people with Parkinson’s disease was designed in 2014 as a living aid for Parkinson’s patients.

 So, how does this care product improve the quality of life?
 For that answer, we need to understand the different types of tremors.